-iPadOS 13.2, the operating system made specifically for Apple’s iPad tablets, is officially here.
+iPadOS 13.5, the latest version of the operating system made specifically for Apple’s iPad tablets, is officially here.
 This is excellent news for iPad users, who are now getting fantastic new tricks as well as fresh and improved features on their devices, starting with Apple’s new gaming subscription service, Apple Arcade.

 iPadOS release date

 Apple followed up with iPadOS 13.1 swiftly thereafter, released a few other interim versions and, in late October, pushed iPadOS 13.2.
+Since then we've seen iPadOS 13.3, iPadOS 13.4 and iPadOS 13.5.
 Most of these updates were bug fixes and optimizations, as Apple's changelog revealed - not just residual issues from the new forked build, but similar problems to those haunting iOS 13.

 The following iPads can get an update to iPadOS now: